REFUGE: WILDERNESS BACKPACKING TRIPS FOR WOMEN AND FEMALE-IDENTIFIERS

 A few rules backcountry gear thumb:

 Cotton kills.
-It doesn’t dry quickly or keep you warm if its wet, and this can create serious safety hazards and threats of hypothermia.
+It doesn’t dry quickly or keep you warm if its wet, and this can create serious safety hazards and threats of hypothermia, even in warm weather.
 Warmer is the way to go- you can always de-layer.
 You know your own body best…so tend it well based on your own idiosyncrasies.
 It’s ok if you bring more than you’ll need.
-On the first day, when we will dump out our packs at the trailhead and go through gear, so we can help you decide between jackets, how many pairs of long underwear etc. So, if you need to bring it to feel better, bring it and we can check it out with you.
-Don’t bring full gallons of milk for your morning Chai (no joke…and she carried these for 5 days on one coast trip, and smiled all the way- one of my favorite memories for sure).
+On the first day, we will dump out our packs and go through gear, so we can help you decide between jackets, how many pairs of long underwear etc. So, if you have a question about it, bring it and we can check it out with you.

 • Backpack (55-70 liter size).
-Internal Frame recommended.
-Please go to REI or another outdoor store to make sure you have the right pack size.
+Internal Frame.
+Please go to REI or another outdoor store to fit your pack if you are borrowing it and have never worn it to make sure you have the right pack size.
 Packs are not one-size-fits-all, and if you have a pack that is too big or small for you, it can be extremely uncomfortable.
-By size I mean S, M, L. Make sure whatever it is that it is 50-65liters in capacity.
+By size, I mean S, M, L. Make sure whatever it is that it is 55-70 liters in capacity.

-• Rain cover for your pack, or a heavy duty garbage bag that can be a rain layer that lines the inside of your pack
+• Rain cover for your pack, or a heavy duty garbage bag that can be a rain layer that lines the inside of your pack- rain cover is much easier.
+Make sure it fits the pack

-• Sleeping pad- Inflatable recommended.
-Make sure this is insulated.
+• Sleeping pad- Inflatable recommended. (like this one) **Make sure this is insulated and full length.
 Your sleeping bag won’t keep you warm if you are losing heat through the ground.
-If you have an inflatable pad, an R value of 4 or higher is a good idea (that’s the insulation rating).
-If it has a lower R value, bringing a thin closed-cell foam pad in addition will help.
-Full length pads recommended.
-Small enough that it will roll up and fit inside or on the side of your pack.
+Inflatable pads should have an R value of 3 or higher. (that’s the insulation rating).
+If it has a lower R value or no insulation, bringing a thin closed-cell foam pad in addition (like this).
+Be sure both pads are small enough that they will roll up and fit inside or affix easily on the side of your pack. (appropriate for backpacking rather than car camping)

-• Sleeping Bag and compression sack (compression sack is handy but not a deal breaker.
+• Sleeping bag compression sack (compression sack is handy but not a deal breaker.
 It’s ok if you don’t have one)

-• Large stuff sac or light fabric with handles or a draw string to store your food in (handles/drawstrings are important so we can hang it from tree branches to keep it away from creatures and critters)
+• If you have it- Large stuff sac or light fabric with handles or a draw string to store your food in (handles/drawstrings are important so we can hang it from tree branches to keep it away from creatures and critters).
+If you don’t, don’t but this.
+I have extras.

 • Headlamp with extra batteries